OHIO GENEALOGY EXPRESS

 This hamlet, though smaller, is older than Berlin.
 It was laid out as early as 1827 by Oliver Tison and consisted of only a few lots.
 In early times the location was a collecting place for travelers, being near a mill known as the Dawkins Mill.

 The town is about midway between Jackson and Wilkesville, hence was called for many years, Middle-town.
 The office retains the name of hte old mill, being Dawkins Mills Postoffice.
 In 1870 the census returns showed a population of seventy-one in Middleton.
 The number has remained about stationary since that time.
-Middleton is situated very near the center of MIlton Township.
+Middleton is situated very near the center of Milton Township.

 BIOGRAPHICAL